Dairy Analytics

 Real-time Farm & Sensor Data will enable research institutions, Farm manufacturers, and Fertilizer companies to better plan product based on the geo-location & climate variants.

-At Hanumayamma, we have pioneered the development of a Machine Learning enabled analytics platform by combining data from our Dairy Cow Necklace sensors and augmented data from Geolocations, as well as global data sources such as FAO.
-Data Analytics are playing an important role in developing new, innovative data driven products that enable farmers & agricultural companies to engage their customers in a unique, and disruptive manner.
-For instance, Connected Dairy Analytic-- a dairy analytics and big data platform-- yields huge operational efficiencies, cost savings, and actionable insights to address dairy cattle related, critical issues.Connected dairy, importantly, is a data enabled insightful tool that facilitates the better management of dairy activities.
+Hanumayamma is a leader in developing a Machine Learning based analytics platform that uses data from our Dairy Cow Necklace sensors and enhanced data from Geolocations, as well as global data sources such as FAO.
+Data Analytics are helping us create new, innovative data driven products that allow farmers & agricultural companies to interact with their customers in a unique, and disruptive way.
+For example, Connected Dairy Analytic-- a dairy analytics and big data platform-- delivers large operational efficiencies, cost savings, and actionable insights to solve dairy cattle related, critical issues.
+Connected dairy, importantly, is a data enabled insightful tool that helps the better management of dairy activities.

 Try our Milk Price Predict Model

-You can access our current Milk & Agricultural Commodities Machine Learning Model through the button below; Our Open AI model is built on top of USDA and FAO Datasets.
+You can access our current Milk & Agricultural Commodities Machine Learning Model through the button below; Our AI model is built on top of USDA and FAO Datasets.
 The model features the following commodities:

 • Corn - Corn stalks are a cost effective means of ration for lactating cows, or those ready to produce milk; acknowledging this, it is important for producers to exercise caution when using corn stalks as ration and not add them at excessive inclusion rates.